-Entry for school leavers will be based on their performance in the Victorian Certificate of Education (VCE) or its equivalent, with pre-requisite units 3 and 4; a study score of at least 30 in English EAL (English as an additional language) or 25 in English other than EAL.
-Applicants will be selected in accordance with the published clearly-in Australian Tertiary Admission Rank (ATAR) for that year.
+Entry for applicants with recent secondary education (previous three years) will be based on their performance in the Victorian Certificate of Education (VCE) or its equivalent, with pre-requisite units 3 and 4; a study score of at least 30 in English EAL (English as an additional language) or 25 in English other than EAL.
+Applicants will be selected in accordance with the published Australian Tertiary Admission Rank (ATAR) for that year.

 Refer to the VTAC Guide for the latest pre-requisite information www.vtac.edu.au

 Entry for applicants with previous Tertiary, VET, life or work experience will be based on their performance in:

 - a Certificate IV in a related discipline

 - successful completion of relevant study at an accredited higher education institution equivalent to at least two Deakin University units

 - other evidence of academic capability judged to be equivalent for example relevant work or life experience